Can I Buy a Home in Leeds with a Small Deposit?

 If you’re currently living in a council house and planning to make an offer on the property, you may only be required to put down a small deposit, or in some cases not one at all.

-This is because some lenders offer a right to buy discount through the government since you’ve already been living in the property.
+This is because some lenders offer a right to buy in Leeds discount through the government since you’ve already been living in the property.

 This government-led scheme allows you to get a mortgage with just a 5% deposit.
 Therefore, if you go down this route, there shouldn’t be many reasons why you’ll be declined.